|

 A Suitcase, backpack,

-duffle bag - whatever is easiest for you, as your luggage
+duffle bag - whatever is easiest for you as your luggage

-will be carried in the vehicles.
+will be carried in the support vehicles.

 Q Do I need a visa?